 - Soft surface for the feet to step on.
 Try a small ball or the DIY hack mentioned above.

-- TheraBand positioned at the knees (to press forward toward the front of the desk or tied so the legs can push up on the tubing)
+- TheraBand (affiliate link) positioned at the knees (to press forward toward the front of the desk or tied so the legs can push up on the tubing)

 - Water breaks, including a water bottle with a straw at the desk

-- Alternate chair options- A rocker chair can help with attention.
+- Alternate chair options- Other flexible seating options like a rocker chair (affiliate link) or stool can help with attention

 It’s important to note that it is normal to move about and reposition the body when sitting at a desk for a period of time.
 All kids will present with awkward and inappropriate posturing at one time or another.
 The issue presents when handwriting is effected for a majority of the time due to sitting posture during handwriting.